venomlinux/scratchpkg/README.md

       installpkg foobar-1.0-1.spkg.txz -u --no-backup        upgrade package foobar-1.0-1 without backup its old configuration files

+### removepkg
+removepkg is a tool to remove package from system.
+It will read file listed in package `INDEX_DIR` and remove it.

+    Usage:
+      removepkg package name [ <options> <arguments> ]

+    Options:
+      -id, --ignore-dependency    skip dependency check
+      -v,  --verbose              verbose install process
+           --no-preremove         don't run pre-remove script
+           --no-postremove        don't run post-remove script
+           --no-orphan-check      skip orphaned package check after install package --no-color             disable colour for output
+      -h,  --help                 show this help message

+    Example:
+      removepkg firefox -id -v        remove package firefox, skipping dependency check and verbose deleted file

 ## Extra tools
+Extra tools is some scripts come with scratchpkg to help users do things more easier.
+More extra scripts may added from time to time.

 * `baseinstall`: A script to build base system.
 * `chroot-scratch`: Chroot script.
 * `depinstall`: Install package listed by `deplist`.
-* `deplist`: Script for calculate all needed dependencies (dependencies order not right).
+* `deplist`: Script for calculate all needed dependencies (dependencies order is not right).
 * `libdepends`: Script to list package depends by shared libraries.
 * `listinstall`: Install listed packages in a file.
 * `revdep`: A reverse dependency script (like in Gentoo and CRUX, but my version), need to run after upgrade and remove package to check broken package(s).
 Specify package name if want to check single package only.